mesosphere-backup/dcos-docker/README.md

 ### Mac

 > **NOTE:**  Docker for Mac support is experimental.
-Use Vagrant for a fully supported configuration.
+Use Vagrant for a better tested configuration.

 - [Docker for Mac](https://docs.docker.com/docker-for-mac/) 1.13.1+
   - 6GB Memory (recommended).
 See [Docker for Mac advanced config](https://docs.docker.com/docker-for-mac/#advanced) for more details.